-Do Cats Enjoy The Heat?
+Do Cats Enjoy the Heat?

 How Do Cats Keep Cool?

-While humans have sweat glands all over the body with higher concentrations under the arms and feet, cats have only a few of these glands located on parts of their bodies that don’t have hair.
+While humans have sweat glands all over the body, with higher concentrations under the arms and feet, cats have only a few of these glands, located on parts of their bodies that don’t have hair.
 You can find the cat’s sweat glands on the paws, lips, chin, and around the anus.
-Though the sweat glands are only in a few small areas, they effectively reduce body temperature and cool the cat.
+Although the sweat glands are only in a few small areas, they effectively reduce body temperature and cool the cat.

-How Do I Know If My Cat Is Overheated Or Has A Medical Condition?
+How Do I Know If My Cat Is Overheated or Has a Medical Condition?

 Cats can pant to release heat through evaporation, but this is not something that they commonly do.
-Panting in cats could be a sign of overheating or a problem with their respiratory system or heart.
+Panting in cats can be a sign of overheating or a problem with their respiratory system or heart.
 If you notice that your cat is panting, place them in a cool, well-ventilated area immediately with a bowl of fresh, cool water, and call a veterinarian.

 Featured Image Credit: LiinaFox, Pixabay